 A mold assessment will provide the valuable information you need to be able to find where the mold is located, why the mold is present and ways to get rid of the mold and prevent the mold from returning.
 If you suspect mold is present within the structure but do not visually see mold growth, indoor air quality testing can assist you with locating the source and growth of mold.
 Various indoor air quality tests will be performed in different parts of the structure to test the air for mold contaminants.

 Mold spores in the air can cause allergenic type reactions to serious long-term health issues.
 It is always recommended to consult with your primary physician when you suspect mold is compromising your indoor air quality.

-Additionally, at times an invasive inspection is required to spot check behind walls, paneling and or other building elements to see if mold is present.
-This is usually the not so common method but sometimes required to see where the mold is manifesting.
+Additionally, at times an invasive inspection is required to spot-check behind walls, paneling and or other building elements to see if mold is present.
+This is usually the not-so-common method but is sometimes required to see where the mold is manifesting.
 Identifying the location of mold and the mold source is detrimental to the mold remediation process.
-The source of mold may be water intrusion due to clogged gutters, poor gutter installation, improper grading, plumbing leak all the way to improper attic ventilation or roof leaks.
+The source of mold may be water intrusion due to clogged gutters, poor gutter installation, improper grading, plumbing leak all the way to improper attic ventilation, or roof leaks.
 A qualified licensed mold assessor is your first point of contact during a mold complication.
-A thorough mold assessor makes the mold remediation companies job easier and more thorough.
+A thorough mold assessor makes the mold remediation company's job easier and more thorough.